ngs1810/CP-ddMZ/README.md

 Samples: Six families (affected twin, parents and unaffected twin)

 ## 1.0 Single Nucleotide Variant Findings
-- 1.1 Variant Calling using GATK (version 3.7-0-gcfedb67)
+- 1.1 Variant Calling using GATK (version 3.7-0-gcfedb67) (*GATKv3.x.HC.forGenomes.Local.sh*)
-- 1.2 Annotations using ANNOVAR
+- 1.2 Annotations using ANNOVAR (*ANNOVARv3.SH*)
-- 1.3 Inheritance pattern: to identify de novo, compound heterozygous, homozygous and X-linked variants
+- 1.3 Inheritance pattern: to identify de novo, compound heterozygous, homozygous and X-linked variants (*TwinKeyMatching.sh*)

 ## 2.0 Structural Variant Findings
 The pipeline to identify structural variants was executed similarly for all three variants that are obtained using three different variant callers (CNVnator, Delly and RetroSeq).
 The orders are as follows:-